atom/github/docs/feature-requests/003-pull-request-review.md

 ![dependency-graph](https://user-images.githubusercontent.com/17565/46475622-019e6a80-c7b4-11e8-9bf5-8223d5c6631f.png)

-## Related features out of scope of this RFC
+## Related features out of scope of this Feature Request

 * "Find" input field for filtering based on search term (which could be a file name, an author, a variable name, etc)